public class Example {

 }

 This replaces the test with a decorator that performs the coverage testing.
-The whole test case is now:

 public class ExampleTest extends TestCase {